 - 8.1 A candidate shall be examined orally on the thesis and on subjects relevant to it.
-The examination shall normally be held within three months of the date of the submission of the thesis.
-Exceptions to this shall require approval by the Academic Director of Research Degree Programmes. - 8.2 Prior to the oral examination of the thesis the examiners shall each prepare independent preliminary reports regarding the candidate's performance. - 8.3 In exceptional circumstances the Academic Director of Research Degree Programmes may, on sufficient grounds submitted by the examiners and on the recommendation of the Head of School (or nominee), excuse the candidate from the oral examination or agree to its replacement by a written examination. - 8.4 The examiners having examined the candidate shall send their joint final report and recommendation to the Head of School (or nominee).
-If the examiners do not agree upon their recommendations or if for any other reason the Head of School (or nominee) needs a further opinion, they shall recommend to the Academic Director of Research Degree Programmes the appointment of an additional examiner who shall conduct a further examination of the candidate. - 8.5 The Head of School (or nominee) having considered the final report and recommendation of the examiners appointed in respect of the examination of the thesis shall then proceed in one of the following ways:
+The examination shall normally be held within a timetabled series of viva examinations in the final year of registration.
+Where the examination will be held outside of the timetabled examination period it shall normally be held within three months of the date of the submission of the thesis.
+Exceptions to this shall require approval by the Academic Director of Research Degree Programmes. - 8.2 Prior to the oral examination of the thesis the examiners shall each prepare independent preliminary reports regarding the candidate's performance. - 8.3 In exceptional circumstances the Academic Director of Research Degree Programmes may, on sufficient grounds submitted by the examiners and on the recommendation of the Head of School (or nominee), excuse the candidate from the oral examination or agree to its replacement by a written examination. - 8.4 The examiners having examined the candidate shall send their final report and recommendation to the Head of School (or nominee).
+If the examiners do not agree upon their recommendation or if for any other reason the Head of School (or nominee) needs a further opinion, they shall recommend to the Academic Director of Research Degree Programmes the appointment of an additional examiner who shall conduct a further examination of the candidate.

+8.5 The Head of School (or nominee) having considered the final report and recommendation of the examiners appointed in respect of the examination of the thesis shall then proceed in one of the following ways: